This post may contain affiliate links. Please read our disclosure policy.

 - A pinch of sea salt

-- Heat the oil in a large skillet over medium-high heat.
+- Heat the oil in a large skillet over medium heat.
 Add the onion and cook until they are well browned, about 10 minutes.
-Add the mushrooms and increase the heat to high.
+Add the mushrooms and increase the heat to medium-high.
 Let the mushrooms cook until most of the liquid has been evaporated.
-(This happens much faster on high heat.
+(This happens much faster on higher heat.
 About 10 minutes.)
-Once the pan is mostly dry, reduce the heat to medium, add the garlic, and cook until the mushrooms have browned, about 5 minutes more.1 tablespoon oil, 2 medium onions, 1 lb. crimini or button mushrooms, 3 cloves garlic
+Once the pan is mostly dry, reduce the heat to medium, add the garlic, and cook until the mushrooms have browned, about 5 minutes more.1 tablespoon oil, 2 medium onions, 1 lb crimini or button mushrooms, 3 cloves garlic

 - Add the walnuts, Worcestershire sauce, chipotle peppers, chili powder, and sea salt to the pan.
 Adjust the sea salt to taste.1 cup chopped walnuts, 2 tablespoons Worcestershire sauce, 2 tablespoons chipotle peppers in adobo sauce, 2 teaspoons chili powder, 1 teaspoon sea salt